soerenmetje/linux-benchmarking/README.md

 ## Benchmarking Results

 As an example, the following plot shows the read and write file I/O performance for sequential operations.
-Here, we evaluated virtual private servers (VPS) from different providers.
+Here, we evaluated VPS from different providers.

 ![plot-fio-diskseq.jpg](plots/plot-fio-diskseq.jpg)